-After Roe v.
-Wade, there was a concerted effort by anti-choice forces in Congress, in state legislatures and in the courts to enact refusal laws.
-In North Carolina, physicians and nurses were allowed to refuse to participate in any procedure that results in an abortion once abortion was legalized in 1973.
-In 2013, that protection was extended to any health care provider in North Carolina.
-This type of situation may occur in an emergency, when a patient needing an emergency termination may come into a hospital for treatment (for instance).
-It is critical institutions have policies in place to provide quality care as required for the safety of the patient, while protecting the religious beliefs of employees.
+In North Carolina, physicians and nurses have been allowed to refuse to participate in any procedure that results in an abortion since 1973.
+In 2013, that protection was extended to any healthcare provider in North Carolina.
+For example, this may occur when a patient needing an emergency termination goes to a hospital for care.
+It is critical institutions have policies in place that center patients’ well-being and the provision of quality care to all patients, regardless of the religious beliefs of employees.